-INTRODUCTION TO SURVEY123 E-LEARNING COURSE (COMING SOON)
+INTRODUCTION TO SURVEY123 E-LEARNING COURSE - MODULE 3

-Course format: e-learning Duration: approximately 5 hours Languages: English Maximum number of participants: unlimited
+Course format: e-learning

+Duration: approximately 5 hours

+Languages: English, French

 This self-paced course aims to enhance the capacity of participants to create and design surveys using Survey123 Connect.
-It focuses on structuring the surveys logically, configuring survey questions, types and validation criteria in such a way as to ensure accurate and reliable data collection and creating userfriendly interfaces.
+It focuses on structuring the surveys logically, configuring survey questions, types and validation criteria in such a way as to ensure accurate and reliable data collection and creating user-friendly interfaces.